-There are many different options in bachelor's degree programs.
-You might consider a Bachelor of Science in Emergency Medical Care, which may require you to already have experience in the field or hold an EMT-B or paramedic certification.
+Baccalaureate degree options for emergency medical care professionals include a Bachelor of Science in Emergency Medical Care, which may require you to already have experience in the field or hold an EMT-B or paramedic certification.
 Another option is a Bachelor of Science in Emergency Medical Management.
 This degree is not designed to train you to work as an emergency medical professional.
-Instead, it is for those wishing to work in areas like management and teaching.
+Instead, it is for EMTs wishing to work in areas like management and teaching.

 Bachelor of Science in Emergency Medical Care